ImmigraTrust Law

 The marriage visa is also known as IR-1/CR-1 visa (for spouses of U.S. citizens) or F-2A/family-based 2A category (for spouses of green card holders).
 A marriage visa is an immigrant visa process which means that once approved, your wife or husband will have an immigrant visa and green card status once they enter the United States.
 This option is for both U.S. citizen and legal permanent residents (green card holders) both.

 As the name implies, you can apply for this visa once you are married.
 Therefore, if you are not already married, you have to make arrangements to get married abroad.
-If you prefer to have a wedding in the United States, a fiancé visa would be the best option.
 The two main requirements for the marriage visa are that (1) the marriage is valid and (2) you have proof of your real relationship.
 A marriage is valid if the marriage is considered a “legal marriage” in the country where it was performed.
-One example is that if you perform a religious marriage ceremony only, you must make sure that a religious ceremony makes you legally married in the country that you performed the ceremony.
-For the second main requirement of proving your real relationship, some good evidence includes ceremony pictures with family present in the pictures, extensive communication history such as phone logs, emails, and texts.
+One example is that if you perform a religious marriage ceremony only, you must make sure that a religious ceremony makes you legally married in the country where you performed the ceremony.
+For the proof of real relationship requirement, some good evidence includes ceremony pictures with family members in the pictures, extensive communication history such as phone logs, emails, and texts.
 You can also provide letters from family and friends describing how they know you and your spouse as a couple.
+If you prefer to have a wedding in the United States, a fiancé visa would be the best option.
 Overall, the marriage visa can be a fast route to a green card.
 Furthermore, a marriage visa is the most cost-effective option, which we explain more in the next section.

 • Consulate K-1 Fees $265